MAISRC/ggplot_plus/README.md

 ![](README_files/figure-commonmark/yaxis%20mover-1.png)

+This small adjustment brings a number of benefits:

-This reorientation and relocation of the y axis title has many potential
+- **Prominence**: Readers of left-to-right, top-to-bottom languages naturally start in the upper-left, so the y axis title now gets seen early.
-benefits:

-- It puts the title in a prominent location (most readers of a left-to-right, top-to-bottom language will begin here first).

-- It also orients the text horizontally for easy reading.

-- It’s still very associated with the y axis (it’d be hard to confuse it for anything else), and can now be *at least* as long as the graph is wide without taking up more than a single horizontal stripe of space.

-- By moving the title (and the legend!) out of the central “row” of the graph, the data now have as much horizontal room as possible.

-- Plus, for novice graph readers, this functions as a “pseudo-title.”
-  Most graph designer do **not** like plot titles primarily because, typically, they do what the y axis title and/or caption would already do, only worse.
-However, by making the y axis title into something like a plot title, that redundancy is eliminated.

-While perhaps a tough sell for some, for what it’s worth, the data visualization community has been championing the relocated y axis title in publications dating back to the early 1990s, so this is not a fridge or new idea!
-Just remember that, while it’s recommended, this is an optional feature.
+- **Readability**: The title is horizontal, making it easier and faster to read for all kinds of people in all kinds of contexts.

+- **Space efficiency**: Instead of taking up horizontal room, the title sits in a narrow horizontal band above the plot, freeing up the core of the graphing area for your data to shine.

+- **Title dual-purpose**: For graphs that don’t have a main title (which many design experts recommend omitting because, at best, titles tend to do what y axis titles and captions already do but worse), this functions sort of like one but with a much tighter focus, which can be beneficial for novice graph readers.

+Some may find this placement unconventional, but it’s backed by **decades of advocacy** from the data visualization community (dating back to at least the 1990s).
+So while it’s optional, it’s not a fringe or new idea!
+Give it a try–you might just like it better.

-## Thoughtful gridlines
+## Thoughtful Gridlines

+One potentially controversial design choice in `ggplot.plus`’s `theme_plus()` is the **removal of gridlines**.
+While some readers rely on them or expect them, many others find them distracting or visually cluttering.

+If you’d like to restore them, you *could* manually add them back using `theme()` or `theme_plus()`.
+But there’s a better option:
-Another contentious opinion of the `ggplot_plus` tools is the complete suppression of gridlines in the default theme.
-While these can of course be added back manually using `theme()` or `theme_plus()`, there’s an easier option: `gridlines_plus()`.
-This function reintroduces only faint, major gridlines running only in directions mapped to numeric variables (not discrete ones):
+`gridlines_plus()`.
+This function selectively reintroduces only the **major gridlines** (not minor ones), in directions mapped to **numeric** variables (not discrete ones), and renders them faintly:

 ``` r
 ggplot(iris,